oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 constraint in the Node Template can specify a range of IP addresses available when making a concrete application server available.

->  author="Calin Curescu"
+<span class="comment-start" id="95" author="Calin Curescu"
-> date="2020-06-22T17:58:00Z"
->
-> Will this be understood correctly, since
-> this is part of the node requirement and not relationship template as
+date="2020-06-22T17:58:00Z">Will this be understood correctly, since this is part of the node requirement and not relationship template as such.</span>Node templates may include one or more
-> such.

-Node templates may include one or more

->  author="Chris Lauwers"
+<span class="comment-start" id="96" author="Chris Lauwers"
-> date="2021-01-18T18:20:00Z"
->
-> Mike Rehder suggested to use the general
-> term “relations” to avoid reference to “relationship templates” or
-> types.

-*relationships* <span class="comment-end" id="96"></span>to
-other node templates in the Service Template.
-Relationships represent the edges in the
+date="2021-01-18T18:20:00Z">Mike Rehder suggested to use the general term “relations” to avoid reference to “relationship templates” or types.</span>*relationships* <span class="comment-end" id="96"></span>to other node templates in the Service Template.
+Relationships represent the edges in the <span class="comment-start" id="97" author="Michael Rehder" date="2020-12-15T08:49:00Z">New term!
+It’s confusing to have “Service Template” and “Service Topology Graph” and “Topology Template”.</span>service topology graph<span class="comment-end" id="97"></span>.

->
-> author="Michael Rehder" date="2020-12-15T08:49:00Z"
->
-> New term!
-It’s
-> confusing to have “Service Template” and “Service Topology Graph” and
-> “Topology Template”.

-service topology
-graph<span class="comment-end" id="97"></span>.

->  author="Chris Lauwers"
+<span class="comment-start" id="98" author="Chris Lauwers"
-> date="2021-01-18T18:17:00Z"
->
-> Should we introduce “service topology graph”
-> when what we mean is really the “instance
-> model”.

-The<span class="comment-end" id="98"></span> node template
-that includes the relationship definition is implicitly defined as the source node of the relationship and the target node is explicitly specified as part of the relationship definition.
+date="2021-01-18T18:17:00Z">Should we introduce “service topology graph” when what we mean is really the “instance model”.</span>The<span class="comment-end" id="98"></span> node template that includes the relationship definition is implicitly defined as the source node of the relationship and the target node is explicitly specified as part of the relationship definition.
 Each relationship